CDU-HIT238/slides/week6/index.md

 * Most instructions use the command prompt
 * Open your terminals or Git Bash command prompts and follow along

+Note:
+So far we have used GUI git tools.
+Unfortunately the different platforms people use can be quite different.
+However everyone has access to the git command prompt.
+You're still welcome to use your git tools but it is good to have some exposure to the command prompt.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### The terminal
 * don't worry, it's not as scary as it looks

+Note:
+When we think of command prompts we often think aobut super nerd hackers from the movies with walls of scrolling green text.
+Don't worry, it's much easier than that.
+With just a few basic commands you can unlock the power of git.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->